Spring Love in Japan: Blossoms, Love Shrines, and More!

 Sharing an umbrella with someone you care about is considered romantic in Japan.
 This custom is known as “aiaigasa,” meaning “sharing an umbrella” in Japanese.
 Aiaigasa is not just for couples; it can also be a kind gesture between acquaintances, family members, or employees.

 In Japan, sharing an umbrella means more than protection from the rain.
 It represents unity and concern for one another.
-Aiaigasa is a romantic and intimate moment in popular media, such as anime and manga.
+Aiaigasa is usually depicted as a romantic and intimate moment in popular media, such as anime and manga.

 A man and a woman sharing an umbrella on a rainy day, showing that they know how to say I love you in Japanese.